Allow Brookline to Purchase Pine Manor Property for a 9th School

 Mr. O’Reilly, we urge you to engage in good faith discussions with our town over the land in question.
 Please keep in mind in your communications and negotiations that all of this is about education, and about children.
 We are in common cause in wanting the best possible education for your students and our students.
 Please view us as possible partners in that mission rather than adversaries.

-Brookline for a 9th School needs your help with “Thomas O'Reilly: Allow Brookline to Purchase Pine Manor Property for a 9th School”.
-Join Brookline and 132 supporters today.
+Carolyn Thall needs your help with “Thomas O'Reilly: Allow Brookline to Purchase Pine Manor Property for a 9th School”.
+Join Carolyn and 132 supporters today.